Otumian-empire/swift-python/exercise24.md

 ### Delete all data

-Be careful when you do this.
+Be careful when we do this.

 ``` sql
 DELETE FROM `test_tb
 ```

+## Note

+SQL is case insensitive

 ## Practical